Grellheist/finance-website/README.md

 inspired by <a href="https://www.organizze.com.br/">Organizze</a> and <a href="https://akaunting.com/">Akaunting</a>).

-For now development is slowed down because my current job is keeping me busy for 98% of my days.
-Also, depression is hitting me hard these days lol.
+I know it has been a while but I WILL finish this, just depression is hitting me hard.

 ## About the name